Design teamJKA - Jérémie Koempgen Architecture, FUGA - J.Aich & M.Recordon designers

-From the architect.
+Text description provided by the architects.
 The project consists in a conversion of an ancient farmhouse into a luxury rental villa, revisiting traditional techniques.
 This former farmhouse is located in the historic district of JK, in Morzine.
 Built in 1826, it was singled out by the municipality as a landmark for traditional architecture.

 Drawing on the context: Inside/ outside fitting

 A uniform cladding wraps the whole farm.
 One of the challenges of the project was to preserve its appearance, while filtering light into the heart of the building.
 The traditional technique of decorative cut-outs within the wood strips was used to perform specific perforations within the planks.
 The design of this simple and contemporary pattern is consistent with the equipment and techniques used by the local carpenter for cutting spruce slats.
 These cut-outs recall the disjointed battens of the traditional barn, used for drying hay.

 Today, these slits bring light inside the building.
 The glazed elements of the project, which are flush with the inside of the façade, are partially hidden by the cover strips.
 As they are not visible from outside they do not interfere with the uniformity of the cladding.

 Throughout the year, the surrounding roofs and buildings cast their shadows on the façades.
 The pattern within the cladding is designed to respond to the path described by these shadows: the areas receiving a greater amount of sun are all the more open and provide a certain legibility of the continuity between the common spaces of the house.

 This concept of interlocking inside/outside, evokes a lifestyle in harmony with its surroundings and leads to the project being named the "solar house": a house exposed on its four façades to the path of the sun, perceived as a sundial.